 Critical Illness Cover

-Critical illness is a cover that has a long association with life insurance where it can be included as part of an additional feature of a policy or as a stand-alone cover.
+Critical illness cover has a long association with life insurance, which can be included as part of an additional feature of a policy or as a stand-alone cover.

 The list of qualifying illnesses is decided at the outset of a plan and can tailor to include diseases that may be more specific to women; otherwise, a list of standard conditions that are covered will apply.